awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ### Transaction <transaction\_ID> is not found<a name="data-api.troubleshooting.tran-id-not-found"></a>

 In this case, the transaction ID specified in a Data API call wasn't found\.
-The cause for this issue is almost always one of the following:
+The cause for this issue is appended to the error message, and is one of the following:
-+ The specified transaction ID wasn't created by a [https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_BeginTransaction.html](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_BeginTransaction.html) call\.
-+ The specified transaction ID has expired\.
++ Transaction may be expired\.

-  A transaction expires if no call uses the transaction ID within three minutes\.

-To solve the issue, make sure that your call has a valid transaction ID\.
-Also make sure that each transaction call runs within three minutes of the last one\.
+  Make sure that each transactional call runs within three minutes of the previous one\.

+  It's also possible that the specified transaction ID wasn't created by a [BeginTransaction](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_BeginTransaction.html) call\.
+Make sure that your call has a valid transaction ID\.
++ One previous call resulted in a termination of your transaction\.

+  The transaction was already ended by your `CommitTransaction` or `RollbackTransaction` call\.
++ Transaction has been aborted due to an error from a previous call\.

+  Check whether your previous calls have thrown any exceptions\.

 For information about running transactions, see [Calling the Data API](#data-api.calling)\.